Phenotype diagnostics

 populationSample

 : It allows to specify a number of people that randomly will be extracted from the CDM to perform the Population diagnostics analysis.
 If NULL, all the participants in the CDM will be included.
-It helps to reduce the computational time. -
+It helps to reduce the computational time.
+This is particularly useful when outcomes of interest are relatively common, but when they are rarer we may wish to maximise statistical power and calculate estimates for the dataset as a whole in which case we would set this argument to NULL. -

 populationDateRange